Skills In Demand Visa

 This stream is the main pathway for most skilled workers and has replaced the previous Short-Term and Medium-Term streams.

-• Occupation List: This stream is for occupations on the new Core Skills Occupation List (CSOL), which includes a wide range of jobs from trades to healthcare and engineering.
-The CSOL will be reviewed more frequently to ensure it reflects current labor market needs.
+Occupation List: This stream is for occupations on the new Core Skills Occupation List (CSOL), which includes a wide range of jobs from trades to healthcare and engineering.
+The CSOL will be reviewed more frequently to ensure it reflects current labour market needs.

-• Pathway to PR: This is a major change.
-Holders of the Core Skills stream visa are now eligible to apply for permanent residency after two years of continuous employment with their sponsoring employer.
+Pathway to PR: This is a major change.
+Holders of the Core Skills stream visa are now eligible to apply for permanent residency through Subclass 186 Temporary Residence Transition (TRT) stream after two years of employment with their sponsoring employer.
 This removes the previous distinction between Short-Term and Medium-Term lists for PR eligibility, making it a more inclusive and direct pathway.

-• Job Mobility: The new system allows for greater job mobility.
-SID visa holders can change employers more easily, with a new public register of approved sponsors to assist them.
+Job Mobility: The new system allows for greater job mobility.
+SID visa holders can change employers more easily and have more time to find new sponsorship if they cease working for the employer.

 2. Specialist Skills Stream